 We are well-prepared for the G3 buffer store programme this season to guide us through the peak harvest weeks, and have added tents to Sheds 3 and 4 to increase our capacity to label fruit from coolstore.
 Harvest maturity of main pack and buffer storage product will be a focus for both the grower supply base and the post-harvest team, to ensure we maximise storage performance and results.

 Packing and cool storage rates this season reflect the labour market and capital requirements for the business.
 The aim is to be fair in our pricing and ensure this is competitive against the market.
 As always, our focus for the business is to produce a result that maximises the OGR back to you.

 Thank you so much for entrusting Trevelyan’s with your fruit.
 If there is anything you would like to discuss or need clarified in this packing agreement, please call either of us.
-Best wishes for the harvest and take care of yourself and your families.
+Best wishes for the harvest.

 Growers Will Receive